trueheart78/trueheart78.com/now.md

 I'm currently living in Franklin, OH working remote for [CoverMyMeds](http://covermymeds.com) as a software developer.

-*Last updated on November 14th, 2016*
+*Last updated on December 3rd, 2016*

 ### Now

+* Learning to cook.
+* Picking another PS4 game to start on.
 * Studying _The Ruby Closures Book_.

 ### Coming Up